kylewray/losm/README.md

 3. Save the "\<name of file\>.osm" file.
 4. Run the command "python losm_converter.py \<name of file\>.osm \<output prefix\>"
 5. Copy all "\<output prefix\>*.dat" files to a "resources" directory and backup the "\<name of file\>.osm" file.
-6. Write a script to run the LOSM visualizer of this form.
+6. Write a script to run the LOSM visualizer in the form below.
+Then run the script.
+7. In the visualizer, you can determine the pair of nodes which form a LOSMState in the (PO)MDP by right clicking.
+The command line will display the UID of the node, which can be used in the design of (PO)MDPs.
+This structure is defined in my LMDP and LPOMDP papers.
 ```
 #!/bin/bash
 cd ~/Development/losm/losm_visualizer
 python losm_visualizer.py 1600 900 0 \<path to resources\>/resources/\<output prefix\> \<path and name of policy file\>
 ```
-7. In the visualizer, you can determine the pair of nodes which form a LOSMState in the (PO)MDP by right clicking.
-The command line will display the UID of the node, which can be used in the design of (PO)MDPs.
-This structure is defined in my LMDP and LPOMDP papers.